jsadsad/aA_Classwork/W4D4/notes.md

 # Objectives

 1. Why do we test?
-We code the minimum amount to make sure the code works.
+We code the minimum amount to _make sure the code works_.
 It allows for easier collaboration.
+It's going to force us to write the minimum amount of code needed - different edge cases.
+You will write the code that solves the test.

 2. What is TDD?
 Software Engineering process.
 Test Driven Development.
 Red, Green, refactor.